NCAR/finn/README.md

 </pre>
 Otherwise, there will be information below these headers about the container(s) that is running.

 :information_source: Diagram below shows components of docker involved in FINN preprocessor.
 You would notice where this docker run, exec, start and stop fits in.
+Please refer to descriptoins in Section 9.4 below for more.

 ![docker components](https://github.com/yosukefk/finn_preproc/blob/master/images/docker_components.svg)

 ### 8 Database Backup/Restore

+If for some reason you want to create a backoup copy of PostGIS database (the data used in finn-processors), here is how.
+Keep in mind that final output are exported as CSV and SHP files.
+Also, the content of database persists until you deliberately delete them (or unseeable system failure).
+These are only needed for the capability of review work after the finn-preprocessor is removed, or you need to move the database as is from one machine to another.

 Databese backup can be done with `pg_dump` command.